qiubit/mystic-ai/README.md

 When deploying to Vercel, add the following environment variable:

-- `TOGETHER_API_KEY`: Your Together.ai API key
+- `TOGETHER_AI_API_KEY`: Your Together.ai API key

 The API key is securely stored on the server side and never exposed to the client browser.
-The API requests are proxied through a Vercel serverless function in the `/api` directory.
+The API requests are proxied through a Next.js API route in the `/app/api` directory.